sourcegraph/handbook/content/people-ops/benefits-and-perks.md

 ## 🏃 Wellness

 A healthy mind and body is imperative to doing your best work and living a healthy life.
-We offer an $85 monthly stipend that can be used at your discretion.
+We offer an $85 monthly wellness stipend that can be used at your discretion.

 ## 👪 Family friendly